 Other times, you will need to ask your child’s teacher for more information, either on their overall approach or on specific subsections of the curriculum or assignments.
 Request the details you need to help your child succeed.
 For example, see our post on asking teachers about spelling instruction: Nine Questions to Ask Your Child’s Teacher About Spelling.

-Now that my daughter is heading into a new classroom with a new teacher at a new school in a new state, I have a lot to learn about the workload, grading policies, and parent expectations here.
-But I’m already clear on my primary parent duties.
+For example, when my daughter was heading into a new classroom with a new teacher at a new school in a new state, I had a lot to learn about the workload, grading policies, and parent expectations there.
+But I was already clear on my primary parent duties.
 These are things every parent should be striving to achieve, within your particular constraints and abilities:

 - Provide a quiet, well-lit, well-stocked, distraction-free space to do the work.